Experimental Evaluation of Continuum Deformation with a Five Quadrotor Team: Experimental Results

 \section{Experimental Results}

-We conducted a series of flights with a single vehicle to empirically bound controller error, $\delta_c$ (Sec. \ref{subsec:controller-error}).
-Results were used to set bounding parameter $\delta$ as $\delta_c$ in the computation for $\lambda_{\mathrm{min}}$ in Eq. \ref{eqn:lamMin}.
+We conducted a series of flights with a single vehicle to empirically determine the \textit{local} deviation bound, $\delta_{l}$, where $\|\mathbf{r}_i-\mathbf{r}_{i,d}\|\leq\delta_{l}, \forall i\in \mathcal{V} $ (Sec. \ref{subsec:controller-error}).
+Results were used to set bounding parameter $\delta_{g}$ as $\delta_{l}$ in the computation for $\lambda_{\mathrm{min}}$ in Eq. \ref{eqn:lamMin}.
 Given the set of prescribed leader trajectories, we command the follower agents in two ways.
-In the first test series, (Sec. \ref{subsec:globalDesiredResults}) we set the desired position of each follower ($\mathbf{r}_{d,i}$) to its global desired position ($\mathbf{r}_{i, HT}$) $\forall i \in \mathcal{V}_F$ as depicted in Fig. \ref{fig:bothArr}.
+In the first test series, (Sec. \ref{subsec:globalDesiredResults}) we set the desired position of each follower ($\mathbf{r}_{i,d}$) to its global desired position ($\mathbf{r}_{i, HT}$) $\forall i \in \mathcal{V}_F$ as depicted in Fig. \ref{fig:bothArr}.
 In effect, the desired position of the followers is a weighted sum of leaders' desired positions.
-With this approach, $\delta_c$ and $\delta$ are equivalent meaning collision avoidance and containment are guaranteed from Thm. \ref{thm:Thm1}.
+With this approach, $\delta_{l}$ and $\delta_{g}$ are equivalent, meaning collision avoidance and containment are guaranteed from Thm. \ref{thm:Thm1}.
 In the second approach (Sec. \ref{subsec:localCommsResults}) we compute desired follower position as a weighted sum of the actual position of three neighbor agents as prescribed in Eq. \ref{eqn:localDesired} (using the weights in Eq. \ref{eq:commWeights}).
-This approach, although more practical for a large and spatially distributed system (due to shorter communication links), no longer guarantees that the controller error bound for each agent $\delta_c$ is a bound on the global deviation of the followers $\|\mathbf{r}_i-\mathbf{r}_{i,HT}\|$ $\forall i \in \mathcal{V}_F$.
+This approach, although more practical for a large and spatially distributed system (due to shorter communication links), no longer guarantees that the local deviation bound for each agent $\delta_{l}$ is a bound on the global deviation of the followers $\|\mathbf{r}_i-\mathbf{r}_{i,HT}\|$ $\forall i \in \mathcal{V}_F$.